-BUT, before formally submitting the necessary documents for subdivision approval, it is suggested that you call or visit the Planning Department and review your proposal to determine the particular requirements for your project.
+Before formally submitting the necessary documents for subdivision approval, you should contact the Planning Department and review your proposal to determine the particular requirements for your project.

-If the request is approved, the applicant has a period of twelve months in which to apply for final approval.
+If the Preliminary Plat is approved, the applicant has a period of twelve months in which to apply for Final Plat approval.